yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 After you `Enable Content Experiments`_ and `Specify Group Configurations`_, you can configure content experiments.

 You can add a content experiment in a unit or container page.
-In Studio, you create and view content for all groups in the content experiments in a container page for the experiment, as shown in `Create Content for Groups in the Content Experiment`_.
+In Studio, you create and view content for all groups in the content experiment in a container page for the experiment, as shown in `Create Content for Groups in the Content Experiment`_.

 When a student views the unit with the content experiment, she has no indication there is a content experiment in the unit, and the content experiment display name is not shown.
 She sees only the content that you configure for the group she is assigned to.
 To the student, the unit with the content experiment is no different than any other unit.

 To configure a content experiment in Studio, you: